-Adjusting the brake pedal and rear brake lever free play and checking the brake pedal position
+Adjusting the brake pedal height, and the brake pedal and rear brake lever free play

-The brake pedal and brake lever free play must be checked and, if necessary, adjusted at the intervals specified in the periodic maintenance and lubrication chart.
+The brake pedal height, brake pedal free play, and rear brake lever free play must be checked and, if necessary, adjusted at the intervals specified in the periodic maintenance and lubrication chart.

-- Always perform this maintenance completely in the following order whenever adjusting the rear brake. - Before adjusting the brake lever and brake pedal free play, check the rear brake shoes for wear.
+Always perform this maintenance completely in the following order whenever adjusting the rear brake.
+Before adjusting the brake pedal and brake lever free play, check the rear brake shoes for wear.